By Brian N. Talleur, M.D., Chief Medical Officer, Aegis Treatment Centers

 The Foundation of Harm Reduction: Person First Principles

 In the second section of this article, we defined harm reduction and outlined its basic theoretical and practical framework.
-We’ll close this article by expanding on the theoretical framework with an eight-point summary of the principle of harm reduction as defined by the National Harm Reduction Coalition (NHRC) in this publication.
+We’ll close this article by expanding on the theoretical framework with an eight-point summary of the principle of harm reduction as defined by the National Harm Reduction Coalition (NHRC).

 The Eight Principles of Harm Reduction